Boomers Watch as the Oscar Goes to…

 The Academy of Motion Picture Arts and Sciences has been awarding Oscars since 1929, long before Baby Boomers were on the scene.
 Yet as the first television generation, we grew up along with the Oscars as the film industry embraced television for their own purposes.
 The first televised Academy Awards was in 1953, placing it smack-dab into the Baby Boomer era.
 The first telecast in color happened in 1966, and the first international broadcast occurred in 1969.

-It was April 5, 1965 when the 37th Annual Academy Awards, hosted by Bob Hope (which he did 14 times on TV, and another five before it was televised) was broadcast live from Santa Monica Auditorium in Santa Monica, California.
+It was April 5, 1965 when the 37th Annual Academy Awards, hosted by Bob Hope (which he did 14 times on TV and another 5 before it was televised) was broadcast live from Santa Monica Auditorium in Santa Monica, California.
 In historical context, Lyndon Johnson was President of the United States, and he had delivered his “Great Society” speech in January of 1965.
 One week before the Oscar telecast he ordered the first combat troops into Vietnam.
 The U.S. and the U.S.S.R. each held nuclear tests within weeks of the telecast.
-Martin Luther King Jr. led the march from Selma to Montgomery, Alabama in the previous month, which is portrayed in a movie nominated for this year’s awards.
+Martin Luther King Jr. led the march from Selma to Montgomery, Alabama in the previous month, which is portrayed in a movie nominated for the 2015 awards.
 In New York, Malcolm X was assassinated that February.

 On the music scene the British Invasion was well underway with The Beatles topping the charts, The Who making their first TV appearances, and The Rolling Stones establishing themselves as international stars.
 It was The Beatles, however, who caused the first ripples in the film industry.
 A Hard Day’s Night was released in 1964, which made the Richard Lester film eligible for the awards, to say nothing of bringing Baby Boomers into theaters.
 Nonetheless, in the true fashion of a still-conservative Academy, the innovative movie was snubbed except for a Best Story and Screenplay nomination (Alun Owen) and a Best Score nomination (George Martin).
 None of the film’s songs by The Beatles were nominated.
 Today the flick is considered one of the top 100 films of all time.
 Besides an affront to the growing groundswell of rock ‘n roll, to this day the Academy rarely acknowledges comedies in top categories.